gohsonghan98/gitbookclone/document/function/Conversion/toInteger/toInteger.md

 ### Scenario / Use Case

-The user wants to converts a value to integer.
+The user wants to convert a value to integer.

 ### Step